pineconedata/pineconedata.github.io/_posts/2024-04-11-basketball-data-acquisition.md

     return format_response_data(response_data)
 ```

 This function combines the other two function calls and passes through the same parameters.
-In summary, it retrieves player statistics for a specified statistical category (stat_name) for a given season and league using the get_data_for_stat function and then formats the data into a pandas DataFrame using the format_response_data function.
-Since we'll be sending multiple requests to the API, this function streamlines the entire API request into one function and simplifies the process of generating the player statistics dataset.
+In summary, it retrieves player statistics for a specified statistical category (`stat_name`) for a given season and league using the `get_data_for_stat()` function and then formats the data into a pandas DataFrame using the `format_response_data()` function.
+Since we'll be sending multiple requests to the API, this function streamlines the entire API request and formatting into one command and simplifies the process of generating the player statistics dataset.

 ### Request the Data for each Statistic
 Now we're ready to request data for each statistic.
 For this project, we'll pull the list of top players by five statistics: points, assists, rebounds, blocks, and steals.
 Here's what that looks like: